eonadler/eonadler.github.io/research.markdown

 ## Galaxy Formation

 How did the faintest galaxies form and evolve?
-Recent surveys have revealed a large population of dwarf galaxes in the local universe, including ultra-faint systems with only hundreds of stars.
-Upcoming facilities including the <a href="https://www.lsst.org/">Vera C. Rubin Observatory</a> will transform this space; in parallel, the ancestors of bright dwarf galaxies are being observed at high redshifts by <a href="https://webb.nasa.gov/">JWST</a>, connecting near and far-field galaxy populations.
+Recent surveys have revealed a large population of local ultra-faint dwarf galaxies, the faintest of which have only hundreds of stars, and upcoming facilities including the <a href="https://www.lsst.org/">Vera C. Rubin Observatory</a> will discover thousands more.
+In parallel, the ancestors of bright dwarf galaxies are being detected at high redshifts by <a href="https://webb.nasa.gov/">JWST</a>, thereby connecting nearby and early galaxy populations.

 My work in this area addresses the following key questions: